yegor256/blog/_drafts/_skills.md

 seriously affects your professionalism as a software developer.

 **Failing**.
-Most projects fail, one way or an other.
+Most projects fail, one way or another.
 Technical failures are not the primary source of our troubles.
 We fail due to management incompetence most frequently.
 Good programmers know how to deal with failures, by provoking (aka Fail Fast), predicting (aka Risk Management), and